-A. Mission; Episcopal Identity, School Climate and Culture
+B. Episcopal Identity, School Climate and Culture

-- Congruence with programs and practices

-- Needs of students, freedom of inquiry and respectful exchange of diverse viewpoint

 - Correlation with mission

 - Governance and administrative areas relating to Episcopal Identity

 - School-Church relations

 - Shared use and other cooperative agreements between school and church

 - Worship and religious studies

 - Diversity/inclusive environment, understanding and acceptance of differences, equity and social justice

 - Exemplary education

 - Description of school climate and culture

 - School's use of community resources

 - The school IN the community, local and global community service and outreach

-B. Governance
+C. Governance

-- By-laws, including but not limited to Board structure, incorporation, and conflict of interest - Trustee recruitment, orientation, and Board development - Trustee and whole Board evaluation - Head of School support and evaluation - Congruence of by-laws, policies, and practices with school's mission, viability, and goals
+- By-laws, including but not limited to Board structure, incorporation, and conflict of interest - Trustee recruitment, orientation, and Board development

+- Trustee and whole Board evaluation

+- Head of School support and evaluation

+- Congruence of by-laws, policies, and practices with school's mission, viability, and goals

-- Fiduciary, strategic, and generative tasks - Vision and strategic planning
+- Fiduciary, strategic, and generative tasks

+- Vision and strategic planning

-C. Organization and Administration
+D. Organization and Administration